 Child Life Track

-The emphasis in Child Life prepares you to work with children and families in healthcare settings.
+The coursework in Child Life prepares you to work with children and families in healthcare settings as a Certified Child Life Specialist.
 You will learn about the unique effects of hospitalization on children and families.

 Individuals with Disabilities Certificate